mteam88/mteam88.github.io/src/content/blog/cryo-analysis.md

 pubDatetime: 2021-10-10T21:39:33+00:00
 ---

 [Cryo](https://github.com/paradigmxyz/cryo#readme) is a blockchain analysis tool built by [Paradigm.](https://www.paradigm.xyz/oss) Cryo is the easiest way to extract blockchain data for analysis.
-In this article, I install Cryo, download some ethereum data, and analyze it with [polars.](https://www.pola.rs/)
+In this article, I install Cryo, download some Ethereum data, and analyze it with [polars.](https://www.pola.rs/)

 ## Table of Contents